 The cannabinoid itself is a potent, highly anti-inflammatory antioxidant.
 CBD has received support for a number of issues including joint pain, stress, anxiety, insomnia, neurological relief and more.

 Hemp oil is somewhat similar to regular sunflower seed oil.
-None of the plants leaves, flowers or stalks are used, only the seeds.
+None of the plants leaves, flowers or stalks are used, only the hemp seeds.
 The hemp seeds go through a process of cold-press extraction, which pushes out hemp seed oil.

 Hemp oil has no cannabinoids such as CBD or THC, meaning it won’t get you high and it doesn’t have many of the medical benefits that CBD oil can alleviate.